 Elevation: 29,029 feet Prominence: 29,029 feet

 You’ve heard the name over and over.
-There is no mountain more famous than Mount Everest.
-Located at the border of Nepal and Tibet.
+Located at the border of Nepal and Tibet, there is no mountain more famous than Mount Everest.
 Climbing Mount Everest is a dangerous undertaking and requires meticulous planning.
 As of May 2019, a total of 305 people have died since 1922.
 Please exercise extreme caution should you decide to take on this massive challenge.